Do Ultrasonic Pest Repellers Affect Dogs

 Natural scent-based repellents

 Dogs have an extremely developed sense of smell, which makes them particularly sensitive to certain strong odors.
 There are natural smells that repel dogs like peppermint oil, citronella, vinegar, or eucalyptus.
-It can be used in diluted sprays around entry points, trash areas, or specific corners of the home.
-These are effective and completely harmless to dogs when used properly.
+These can be used in diluted sprays around entry points, trash areas, or specific corners of the home.
+They can help discourage dogs when used properly, though some, like peppermint and eucalyptus oils, should be kept well diluted and away from direct contact, since they can be harmful to dogs if ingested.

 Humane traps